dlu-ch/dlb/doc/similar_tools.rst

     - https://pypi.python.org/pypi/buildit/ (Python, .ini-file syntax to describe rules)
     - `Bruce Eckel's builder.py <http://www.artima.com/weblogs/viewpost.jsp?thread=241209>`_ (Python)

-Of these, SCons and doit are closest to goals of this project.
+Of these, SCons and doit are closest to the goals of this project.

 Tools based on directory structure